 Learn How to Add Applications to Windows 10 Machine Startup Menu.
 In windows 10, we can’t use “MSCONFIG” to disable or enable the system startup programs/applications.

-I know, you must be familiar with this if you’re a Windows 8 person:).
-So, let’s make it clear this is not new in Windows.
+I know you must be familiar with this if you’re a Windows 8 person:).
+So, let’s make it clear that this is not new in Windows.
 Microsoft had removed system startup options from MSConfig.exe.
-We just need to use the task manager (taskmgr.exe) to control startup applications/programs/files etc… in Windows 10.
+We need to use the task manager (taskmgr.exe) to control startup applications/programs/files etc… in Windows 10.

 Learn How to Add Applications to Windows 10 Machine Startup Menu